eSoares/Android-IP-Manager/README.md

 		|
 		+-- Example App: one application that uses the Lib, works on all the Android tested versions mention bellow

+Note: *For now the Exemple App needs appcompat_v7 from Support libs.*

 # To use
 - Export the library as **JAR**;